paganpasta/eqxvision/docs/index.md

 ## What's New?

-- All `torchvision` classification models are ported to eqxvision! :rocket:
+- All `torchvision` classification models are now ported to eqxvision! :rocket:

   Checkout the comparison table [here](./comparison.md).